sidi-and-sons/coffee-shop-business-simulator/README.md

 A coffee shop simulator for business students.
 Can you keep the coffee shop open for 12 months?

 ## Live Website
-Try your hand at running a Coffee Shop at https://sidi-and-sons.github.io/coffee-shop-business-simulator/
+Try your hand at running a coffee shop at https://sidi-and-sons.github.io/coffee-shop-business-simulator/

 ## Development